 - Any felony, ordinance violation, misdemeanor or infraction.

 - Slight impairment of any function of the body or temporary loss of use of any part of the body.

 - PLACE OF CONFINEMENT

-- Any building or facility and the grounds thereof wherein a court is legally authorized to order that a person charged with or convicted of a offense or crime be held.
+- Any building or facility and the grounds thereof wherein a court is legally authorized to order that a person charged with or convicted of a crime be held.

 - POSSESS or POSSESSED